First phase of the indian national movement (1885 – 1907)

 Important Questions

 Here are some important class 10 First phase of the indian national movement (1885 – 1907) important questions and answers.
-These questions aim to aid students in practising and achieving high scores in their CBSE Class 10 Social Science Examination 2023-24.
+These questions aim to aid students in practising and achieving high scores in their ICSE Class 10 History & Civics Examination 2024-25.
 Diverse question types will assist in clarifying doubts and effective exam preparation, enhancing problem-solving skills, and building confidence.
 Important questions for class 10 ICSE history will be helpful in preparing well for the exam.

 Introduction